rainerknabenbauer/GDPR-Shield/README.md

 off of our systems.

 It's secure, because only you can access your eMail.
-No need to beg us to delete your data, we don't even want it.
+No need to beg us to delete your data.
+We're better off without it.